alexpeattie/alexpeattie.com/src/blog/2025-02-15-testing-kamal-locally-with-multipass.md

 #### Bootstrap Kamal manually

 The setup above allows us to SSH into the VM as the default `ubuntu` user.
-Kamal expects to use the `root` user by default, so we'll just need to bootstrap your servers manually per the [Kamal docs](https://kamal-deploy.org/docs/configuration/ssh/):
+Kamal expects to connect as the `root` user by default, so we'll just need to bootstrap your servers manually per the [Kamal docs](https://kamal-deploy.org/docs/configuration/ssh/):

 ```bash
 multipass exec kamal-vm -- sh -c "sudo apt update && sudo apt upgrade -y && sudo apt install -y docker.io curl git && sudo usermod -a -G docker ubuntu"